-Vito Rubino is a Research Scientist in the Department of Aerospace (GALCIT) at the California Institute of Technology (Caltech), where he is responsible of the Laboratory Earthquake facilities of Professor Ares J. Rosakis and where he co-supervises PhD students and postdoctoral scholars.
+Vito Rubino has recently moved as a faculty member to École Centrale de Nantes, France.
+He was formerly a Research Scientist in the Department of Aerospace (GALCIT) at the California Institute of Technology (Caltech), where he was responsible for the Laboratory Earthquake facilities of Professor Ares J. Rosakis and where he co-supervised PhD students and postdoctoral scholars.

 He completed his Ph.D. at Cambridge University working with Professors Norman Fleck and Vikram Deshpande on the quasi-static and dynamic behavior of sandwich structures.
 Using a combination of experimental, numerical and theoretical tools, he focused on the optimization of sandwich structures for marine construction and the findings of his work have been employed in the new design of double hull tankers with enhanced crashworthiness.